School Handbook

 Cafeteria

 Students should exercise good manners, patiently wait in line, walk to assigned tables, remain seated, and talk quietly.
-Students may not bring canned or bottled drinks to the cafeteria, and no food in fast-food wrappers is allowed.
-Students are expected to tidy up their eating area before leaving and must return trays and silverware to the proper location.
+Students may not bring canned or bottled sodas to the cafeteria, and no food in fast-food wrappers is allowed.
+Students are expected to tidy up their eating area before leaving and must discard trash as they leave.

 Breakfast and lunch are served in the school’s main cafeteria.
 Breakfast is served from 7:30-7:55am.
+A grab and go breakfast is served in the Primary Cafeteria each morning.
 Students may pay for lunches daily or deposit money into their computerized accounts.
 Students are encouraged to use the account system and to make deposits on Mondays between 7:30-8:00am.
 Breakfast will not be served on delayed opening days.

 Students will receive an application for free and reduced price meals at the beginning of each school year, and those individuals falling within the guidelines accompanying the application may apply to receive this benefit.
 All information regarding these applications is confidential.